 “In the current climate, the market for alternative engines is showing a steady increase in demand and there are indicators that the debate over green auto technologies will not go away.
 Some manufacturers are responding to consumer demand and angst over environmentally friendly technologies but others are lagging behind in their development and are not bringing models to market quickly enough.

-“Ultimately, if they don’t introduce alternative power train ranges in line with consumer demand, it will be a lose-lose situation for manufacturers, dealers and consumers.”
+“Ultimately, if they don’t introduce alternative powertrain ranges utilising technologies like hybrid electric, biofuels and LPG line with consumer demand, it will be a lose-lose situation for manufacturers, dealers and consumers.”

 The survey found that 54% of UK car dealers believe Toyota has the most environmentally friendly portfolio of cars.
 Coming a distant second and third respectively, 16% of dealers think Lexus offers an environmentally friendly car range while 10% believe Ford offers environmentally friendly cars.